 SWAY is a strategic communications and multi-media production company.
 At SWAY, we deliver break-out strategy and media that help win campaigns, build support for issues, and improve positioning and imaging of organizations and non-profits.
 We specialize in production of top-quality content for TV, radio and digital.
-Learn more about the services we offer at the bottom of this page.

 JEN BURTON, FOUNDER

-For 16 years, SWAY founder Jen Burton has been electing candidates and winning tough campaigns with a unique ability to craft strategies and ads that, well…sway.
+For 20 years, SWAY founder Jen Burton has been electing candidates and winning tough campaigns with a unique ability to craft strategies and ads that, well…sway.

-Prior to starting Envision, Jen was a partner at Murphy Putnam Media, a senior vice president at Doak, Carrier O’Donnell & Associates and a staff assistant to Majority Leader Dick Gephardt.
+Prior to forming SWAY, Jen was a founding partner of Envision Communications, a partner at Murphy Putnam Media, a senior vice president at Doak, Carrier O’Donnell & Associates and an aide to Majority Leader Dick Gephardt.
 Her advertising work has been frequently recognized by the American Association of Political Consultants.

 BOBBY GRAVITZ, SENIOR VICE PRESIDENT

 Bobby Gravitz has a decade of communications experience in state and federal politics.
 He’s advised clients and campaigns in more than a dozen states, creating ads that’ve helped candidates win across the country.

 In the difficult 2014 cycle, Bobby led SWAY’s work with the Oregon House and Senate Legislative caucuses, helping pick up a seat in each chamber, and building on his work to help the House gain four seats in 2012.
 He also directed the firm’s efforts with Planned Parenthood, other Independent Expenditure clients and candidates in statewide and legislative races in Arkansas, Florida, Missouri, Ohio, and Pennsylvania.